SixArm/gitconfig-settings/README.md

 This has git aliases, branches, merges, syntax coloring, merges, credentials, and more.

+Examples:

+    # Shorthand
+    s = status

+    # Find text in any commit ever
+    grep-all = !"git rev-list --all | xargs git grep '$1'"

-For the complete list of aliases, and all the configurations, please see the files in the `gitconfig.d` directory.
+For the complete list, see the files in the `gitconfig.d` directory.

 ## Install